RobertTalbert/sevensteps/SevenSteps.md

 8. Objective: <br><br>

 ### FAQ's about Step 2

 __Q:__ Does every lesson I plan need to have an instance from each of the six levels of the pyramid?
 For example, is it OK to have a lesson made entirely of "Knowledge" tasks?

-__A:__ This _can_ happen sometimes.
+__A:__ Not necessarily.
 For example, there are courses in the health sciences for pre-medical and pre-nursing students that are entirely focused on medical terminology.
-Many of the lessons in those courses will focus on recall of terminology, so you might expect to see a lot of _Remember_ tasks and not too many _Evaluate_ tasks.
+You might expect to see a lot of _Remember_ tasks in such a course and not too many _Evaluate_ tasks.
 Conversely some courses, for example capstone courses in a major or service-learning courses, may have very few low-level tasks and focus instead mostly on higher-level tasks.
-However: Good pedagogy generally speaking requires a balance of tasks across the cognitive spectrum.
-If you find yourself giving only low-level tasks, consider ways to introduce higher-level tasks in your course design.
-(This is advice for all teaching, not just for flipped learning.)
+However: If you find yourself giving only low-level tasks, consider ways to introduce higher-level tasks in your course design.

 ---

-## Step 3: Outline the in-class activity
+## Step 3: Outline the group space activity

-### Philosophy of Step 3

-We now have a list of well-honed learning objectives that has been put into order from least complexity to greatest.
-You might think this is to set up the creation of a pre-class activity.
-But actually in step 3 we are going to **outline the activity learners will do during class**.
+### What we going to do in this step

+In this step, we are going to __outline the main activity or activities that students will do in the group space__.

+### Why are we going to do it

-The whole point of flipped learning is to focus valuable class time --- when students and instructor are together and can help each other --- on tasks that are rigorous, creative, and challenging and therefore benefit the most from being together.
-Those activities usually involve the items that are now in the bottom half of your remixed list of learning objectives.
-These objectives are at the heart of a university-level "understanding" of the subject, and therefore they are of utmost importance.
-That's why we are going to put the design of the in-class experience next, at the heart of the process.
+Although conversations about flipped learning often focus on what students do before class and the videos they watch (more on that later), __the real purpose of flipped learning is on what students do during class__ (in their group space).
+We want to focus valuable class time --- when students and instructor are together and can help each other --- on tasks that are rigorous, creative, and challenging and therefore benefit the most from being together.

+_Those activities usually involve the items that are now in the bottom half of your remixed list of learning objectives_.
+These objectives are at the heart of a university-level "understanding" of the subject, and therefore they are of utmost importance and they need "all hands on deck" to attain them.
+That's why we are going to put the design of the in-class experience next, at the heart of the design process, and wait until later to think about what students do prior to this.
-The purpose of this step is to have a rough idea of what you will have students do in class, so that the pre-class activity you design will be focused and free of redundancies and unnecessary work (which will in turn raise the probability of being completed).
-You want to use your time in class to focus on the learning objectives that you've identified that are at the "bottom" of the list --- that is, the ones that you've identified as being the hardest, or the most complex, or the ones that students will need the most help in doing.

 So, in this step you need to think about activities that your students can do in class that address the hardest elements of your learning objective list.
 This may be just a single objective!
 But if that one objective is so problematic that your student need to spend 45-50 minutes of laser-like focus on it, then so be it.
 (College students rarely have a sense of how to focus on one thing for an extended period of time, so flipped learning design is helping them acquire and master this skill.)

-As an example, let's go back to our hypothetical algebra class, where the objectives were:
+**Example:** Back to the lesson on the quadratic formula, here was the ordered list of learning objectives:

 + State the quadratic formula.
 + Use the quadratic formula to find the roots of a second-degree polynomial.
 + State the conditions under which a second-degree polynomial will have two real roots, one repeated root, or two complex roots.
 + Apply the quadratic formula to solve a real-world problem.

-Here's what I would brainstorm as far as a plan for a 50-minute class session:
+With those objectives in mind, here's what I would brainstorm as far as a plan for a 50-minute class session:

-+ First 10 minutes: Open Q&A on anything from the pre-class activity.
++ __First 10 minutes:__ Open Q&A on anything from the pre-class activity.
 (I haven't determined what that's going to cover yet; but I want to budget time for questions.)
-+ Next 25 minutes: An activity structured as follows.
++ __Next 25 minutes:__ An activity structured as follows.
 First, there's a warm-up question that asks them to write out the quadratic formula and then find the roots of two second-degree polynomials.
-Second, there's a question that involves some real-world situation (there are lots of them!) in which we want to acquire some information that needs the quadratic formula --- a classic one is to give a projectile's equation of motion and determine the time at which the projectile will hit the ground.
+Second, there's a question that involves some real-world situation in which we want to acquire some information that needs the quadratic formula.
+(A classic one is to give a projectile's equation of motion and determine the time at which the projectile will hit the ground.)
 Third, there's a question about determining when the roots of a polynomial are real or complex (to touch on the third objective).
-+ Last 10 minutes: Some time for debriefing and then a one-minute paper to wrap things up.
++ __Last 10 minutes:__ Some time for debriefing and then a one-minute paper to wrap things up.

 There are 5 minutes missing from this outline to give some built-in slack time for the actual class.
-Again: This is just an outline.
-I'll flesh it out later.

-### Step 3 Activity: A rough design of the in-class activity
+Again: This is just an outline and there are pieces missing (especially, how I will assess whether students are learning during this activity).
+But, an activity with this outline would provide a solid 50 minutes of activity (not just "coverage") of the most complex learning tasks of the lesson.
+In a traditional setup, I might have 15-20 minutes for this.
+I will be "buying" that extra time by shifting the basic learning tasks to the individual space, which we'll talk about in a moment.

+### Activities for you

 Answer each of the following: